*Please note that this article contains affiliate links. You can read my full disclosure at the bottom of the page*

 After all, diet is what plays a key role in defining the health of your hair.

 Healthy hair begins from the inside out.
 As part of the integumentary system, hair is a living and breathing bodily system.
-Poor nutrition, or a diet lacking in vitamins, mineral, and other nutrients, is one of the most common causes of unhealthy hair.
+Poor nutrition, or a diet lacking in vitamins, minerals, and other nutrients, is one of the most common causes of unhealthy hair.

 Two of the most important components in a healthy hair diet are protein and omega-3 fatty acids.